Calamitous/iris/README.md

 jennie_minnie@ctrl-c.club~> edit M5
 Editing message 'Simple, you just boondoggle the flibbertigibbet.
 That shoul...'
-Type a period on a line by itself to end message.

 edit~> Simple, you just boondoggle the flibbertigibbet.
 That's in the manual on page 45. edit~> .